-If an employee works on a Holiday, he/she will receive regular pay; however, they may take the Holiday on another day during the work week.
+If an employee works on a Holiday, he/she will receive regular pay.
 This must be approved by the employee's supervisor.

 Holidays will not be counted as hours worked for the purposes of determining overtime.

 303 Annual Leave

 HREC believes that rest and relaxation is important for each employee's mental and physical health.
 In support of its employee's well-being, HREC provides annual leave for all regular employees.
 Annual leave begins to accrue at the time of employment; however, employees may not take annual leave until after they have completed the Introductory Period.
 Temporary and part time employees will not accrue annual leave.
 Accrued annual leave hours are based on paid hours.